chef-boneyard/chef-rfc/new/missing-method-missing.md

 DSL will no longer work in Chef 13.
 In 12 we will issue a deprecation warning whenever the user tries to use a DSL class without corresponding DSL.

+There is a backwards compatibility break related to moving a `Chef::Resource` class from not having `provides`, to having `provides`.
+Specifically, in Chef 12 we don't check for `Chef::Resource::FooBar` until after we have asked all resources if `provides?` is true.
+This gave `provides` classes an implicit *priority* over non-provides `Chef::Resource` classes.

+If someone is (knowingly or unknowingly) taking advantage of this implicit priority, and adds `provides :foo_bar` to `Chef::Resource::FooBar`, it would be considered (and possibly selected) along with other classes that say things like `provides :foo_bar, os: 'linux'`.
+If there are multiple matches, we pick the first class alphabetically.
+This would change behavior.

+The correct workaround for the user in this case is to use `Chef.set_resource_priority_array :foo_bar [Linux::FooBar, Chef::Resource::FooBar]`, which will bring the correct version into ascendancy again.

 ### Calling `method_missing` directly

 If people call `method_missing` directly to invoke DSL methods, and we don't